Cormanz/smartgpt/README.md

 There are two main shortcomings, however.

 - **Ecosystem**: Due to its popularity, [AutoGPT](https://github.com/Torantulino/Auto-GPT) is a very polished and refined tool.
-It has many more commands and integrations with memory systems.
+It has many more tools and integrations with memory systems.
 To go with this, the codebase has been through large scrutiny, so it is generally less buggy and more tested than SmartGPT.

 - **Memory Management**: Due to the extreme youth of this project, there is only one simple but limited memory system.
 However, this will change with time.